island-lang/island-lang.github.io/README.md

 let result = partialFunc2(a = 2, c = 3) // returns 273
 ```

-Closures can be seen as a form of partial application with the captured argument acting as a hidden argument to the function:
+Closures can be seen as a form of partial application with the captured argument acting as an implicit argument to the function:

 ```
 func closureExample(a: int): () => int